 Non-permitted Use or Disclosure.
 Business Associate will promptly report to the Plan any use or disclosure of Individuals’ Protected Health Information not permitted by this Agreement or in writing by the Plan or its Plan administrator, of which Business Associate becomes aware.
 Such report shall not include instances where Business Associate inadvertently misroutes Protected Health Information to a provider.

 Security Incidents.
 In addition to reporting to Plan any use or disclosure of Protected Health Information not permitted by the Agreement, Business Associate will also report any security incidents of which Business Associate becomes aware.
 A security incident is an attempted or successful unauthorized access, use, disclosure, modification or destruction of information or interference with system operations in an information system, and involves only electronic Protected Health Information that is created, received maintained or transmitted by or on behalf of Business Associate, that is in electronic form.
 The parties acknowledge and agree that this section constitutes notice by Business Associate to Plan of the ongoing existence and occurrence of attempted but Unsuccessful Security Incidents (as defined below) for which no additional notice to Plan shall be required.
-“Unsuccessful Security Incidents” shall include, but not be limited to, pings and other broadcast attacks on Business Associate’s firewall, port scans, unsuccessful log-on attempts, denials or service and any combination of the above, so long as no such incident results in unauthorized access, use or disclosure of PHI or NPFI.
+“Unsuccessful Security Incidents” shall include, but not be limited to, malware, pings and other broadcast attacks on Business Associate’s firewall, port scans, unsuccessful log-on attempts, denials or service and any combination of the above, so long as no such incident results in unauthorized access, use or disclosure of PHI or NPFI.

 Breach.
 Business Associate will promptly report to Plan any Breach of Unsecured PHI.
 Business Associate will cooperate with Plan in investigating the Breach and in meeting the Plan’s obligations under HITECH Act and other applicable Security Breach notification laws.
 In addition to providing notice to Plan of a Breach, Business Associate will provide any required notice to individuals and applicable regulators on behalf of Plan, unless Plan is otherwise notified by Business Associate.